salesforcetidbits/InfoChannelMashup/README.md

 `Simple but powerful`

-Front end is just a basic list wrapped in bootstrap just to show what the stack is doing.
+Front end is just a basic list collection wrapped in bootstrap to show what the stack is outputting.